Physician Leadership Skills – Why Doctors Make Poor Leaders and What YOU Can Do About It

 The key is to ask more questions … and give fewer orders

-Try becoming more of a facilitator … not “the boss” and source of all the answers.
-A more effective physician leadership style is to ask your people what THEY suggest as the solutions to the problems they discover.
+Become more of a facilitator … not “the boss” and source of all the answers.
+Ask your people what THEY suggest as the solutions to the problems they discover.
 You might even tell them to only bring you a problem if they bring their thoughts on a solution at the same time.

 Have regular meetings where you work “on” the practice and deal with these issues as a collaborative team … rather than spending all your time working “in” your practice.
 This is the key to a much more effective physician leadership style.
 You begin leveraging the skills and experience of your entire team.